-Credits Credit distribution of the course Eligibility Pre-requisite & Code Lecture Tutorial Practical/ Practice criteria of the course (if any) DSC07: Design and Analysis of Algorithms 4 3 0 1 Pass in Class XII NIL
+Course title Credits Credit d listribution Eligibility Pre-requisite & Code Lecture Tutorial Practical/ Practice criteria (if any) DSC07: Design and Analysis of Algorithms 4 3 0 1 Pass in Class XII NIL

 The course is designed to develop understanding of different algorithm design techniques and use them for problem solving.
 The course shall also enable the students to verify correctness of algorithms and analyze their time complexity.